FreeTAKTeam/FreeTAKServer-Docker/docs/docs/Quick Start Guide.md

 docker run -d -p 8080:8080/tcp -p 8087:8087/tcp -e FTS_CONNECTION_MESSAGE="Server Connection Message" -e FTS_SAVE_COT_TO_DB="True" -v fts_data:/host/system/folder --name fts --restart unless-stopped freetakteam/freetakserver:1.1.2
 ```
-It is also possible to use an absolute path on the host instead of a proper volume.
-For more information about volumes https://docs.docker.com/storage/volumes/
+It is also possible to use an absolute path with a blind mount on the host instead of a proper volume.
+For more information about volumes [https://docs.docker.com/storage/volumes/](https://docs.docker.com/storage/volumes/)